verissimor/jpa-magic-filter/README.md

 I'd like to suggest you have a look at the tests.
 You might have some fun exploring it.

+Also, you will find an java+maven project example in the folder: `examples/java-maven-h2`.

 ## Contributing to the Project
 If you'd like to contribute code to this project you can do so through GitHub by forking the repository and generating a pull request.